greg0ire/git-gud/index.md

 - should be about *what* you did
 - completes "If applied, this commit will…"
-- should not depend on JIRA or any other online resource
+- should not depend on JIRA or any other online resource (you only have 50 chars!)

 ---
 ## Writing a good commit message: the contents 📜